culs-fem-dit/APSIM-maps/README.md

 Database dump is located in `DB_dump.sql`.
 Run or import the file in your database.

 ---
-Created by [Department lsf Information Technologies](https://kit.pef.czu.cz/?do=ChangeToEnglish), CZU Prague
+Created by [Department of Information Technologies](https://kit.pef.czu.cz/?do=ChangeToEnglish), CZU Prague